sfigg/commercialization-public/docset/design/component-guidelines/general-testing-guidelines.md

 -   Unless otherwise specified, all numbers in error messages which report distance or location are in himetric (0.01mm).

--

-    Unless otherwise specified, a nominal weight of 150g should be applied to the pen holder for all tests.
+-   Unless otherwise specified, a nominal weight of 150g should be applied to the pen holder for all tests.

-    o When applying the 150g of weight, distribute the weight as evenly as possible onto both sides of the pen holder.
+    + When applying the 150g of weight, distribute the weight as evenly as possible onto both sides of the pen holder.
 This can be either a 50g/100g split, or a 75g/75g split, if enough weights are available.

-    o Except for tests that require precise application of weights, it is acceptable that the total applied weight at pen tip exceeds 150g due to the weight of the pen and the pen holder.
+    + Except for tests that require precise application of weights, it is acceptable that the total applied weight at pen tip exceeds 150g due to the weight of the pen and the pen holder.

 -   Unless otherwise specified, the pen holder should be held at an angle of 90 degrees i.e. placed vertically against the screen.